-In Database Example (page 16) we created several functions that will open and close the databases that we will use for our inventory application.
-We now make use of those functions to load inventory data into the two databases that we use for this application.
+In Database Example (page 17) we created a class that opens and closes a database for us.
+We now make use of that class to load inventory data into two databases that we will use for our inventory system.

-Again, remember that you can find the complete implementation for these functions in: DB_INSTALL/examples_c/getting_started where DB INSTALL is the location where you placed your DB distribution.
+Again, remember that you can find the complete implementation for these functions in:

+DB_INSTALL/examples_cxx/getting_started

+where DB_INSTALL is the location where you placed your DB distribution.